Optimal Control with Natural Images: Efficient Reinforcement Learning using Overcomplete Sparse Codes: Results

 Some variation in the average number of least-squares iterations can be seen in Table~\ref{t1}, particularly for the $\times 4$ sparse code.
 This is due to the relative proximity of each data point to its limiting case given by each of the vertical dashed lines.
-For example, the best result for the $\times 4$ sparse code is the data point at 1323 stored cost-to-go values, which is closer to its limiting value of 1444 than any other image representation is to its limiting value, and hence requires a relatively large number of least-squares iterations as a result of the larger condition number of its Hessian matrix.
+For example, the best result for the $\times 4$ sparse code is the data point at 1323 stored cost-to-go values, which is closer to its limiting value of 1444 than any other image representation is to its limiting value.
+At this point the condition number of the Hessian matrix is relatively large and, as a result, a larger number of least squares iterations is required.